 Accomplishments since September 2012

-- 896 participants included elected officials and managers/program administrators from 20 different bureaus, including the Police and Fire & Rescue
+- 1,137 participants from the City included elected officials and managers/program administrators from 22 different bureaus, including the Police and Fire & Rescue

 - 376 participants were from partner agencies working with the Portland Housing Bureau on ending homelessness